UBCO-COSC499-Summer-2024/team-10-capstone-peer-review-app/docs/features.md

   - [x] Students are able to join classes/enroll in multiple classes
   - [x] Students are able to submit assignments
   - [x] Students will be able to re-submit assignments if still within the submission window
-  - [x] Students are able to anonymously leave feedback on other students’ assignments
+  - [x] Students are able to anonymously / not anonymously leave feedback on other students’ assignments
-  - [x] Students (and Instructors) can create personal TODO's for each of their classes
+  - [x] Students (and Instructors) can create personal TODO's for each of their classes (Unique for each user and class)

 **Admin Features**
   - [x] Admin can view all data table information that exists on the database